 1. Contribute early.
 If you start saving in your 401(k) early on and keep that money invested over the long term, you could benefit from compound returns, which is when your investment returns earn returns of their own.
 Compound returns can potentially help your savings grow exponentially—helpful when saving for a major goal like retirement.

 2. Start small if you have to, and go for the match.
 Saving 15% of your pretax salary can seem intimidating when you're first getting started with saving for retirement.
+After all, you might already be working on another savings goal, like paying down debt or saving for a house down payment.
 But starting to contribute even small amounts as soon as you're able has the potential to add up in the long run.
 And it can help to establish a good habit.
 If your company offers a match, aim to contribute at least enough each year to get the full amount offered.
 Every dollar your company saves for you is one you don't have to save for yourself.

 3. Keep track of your 401(k)s.
 It's not uncommon for people to lose track of their retirement plans over time, especially if you work for multiple employers during your career.
 Keep a record of your retirement accounts to make sure you're not accidentally leaving any savings behind.
 And remember that you have options for how to handle your old 401(k)s.